xtatsux/sfguide-mcp-cortex-agents/README.md

 ![cortex agents mcp unstructured](./images/mcp_cortex_agents_structured.gif)

-## 4. Customize your Cortex Agents.
+## 4. Customize your Cortex Agents

 In `cortex_agents.py`, update the `payload` included in the function `run_cortex_agents` to include more tools or different configurations (such as LLMs).